last-byte/PersistenceSniper/README.md

 - Note: this is a quick explanation of the technique, so that its workings can be easily grasped;
 - Reference: this is a link to a more in-depth explanation of the technique, should the analyst need to study it more.

-Of course, being it Powershell-based tool, some cool tricks can be performed, like passing its output to `Out-GridView` in order to have a GUI-based table to interact with.
+Of course, being PersistenceSniper a Powershell-based tool, some cool tricks can be performed, like passing its output to `Out-GridView` in order to have a GUI-based table to interact with.

 ![](resources/findallpersistenceexample03.png)